-While state legislation has some mandatory testing requirements, testing hemp is left up to companies and consumers.2 Ojai Energetics is one of the few cannabis and CBD companies that chooses to provide clean medicine, grown on clean land.
-You can get clean hemp products that have been lab tested from our team at Ojai Energetics.
+While state legislation has some mandatory testing requirements, testing hemp is left up to companies and consumers.2 Ojai Energetics is one of the few cannabis and water-soluble CBD companies that chooses to provide clean medicine, grown on clean land.
+You can get clean hemp products that have been lab-tested from our team at Ojai Energetics.

 Springer Link – Cadmium Tolerance and Bioaccumulation of 18 Hemp Accessions